designsecurity/progpilot/doc/EXAMPLES.md

 ?>
 ```
-You can find the updated configuration of Progpilot in [package/src/uptodate_data](../package/src/uptodate_data) folder.
+You can find the updated security files configuration of Progpilot in [package/src/uptodate_data](../package/src/uptodate_data) folder.